withaspirit/Elevator-Simulation/README.md

 </details>
 <details>
   <summary>Testing</summary>

+#### In Eclipse:

+1. Ensure the project is loaded as a Maven project (instructions contained in Editing section)
-1. Locate the test directory in the workspace
+2. Locate the test directory in the workspace
+3. Right click on the directory and select "Run As" -> "JUnit Test".
+This runs all the unit tests
-2. Run InputReaderTest.java for tests related to reading the json input file
+4. InputReaderTest.java does tests related to reading the json input file
-3. Run SchedulerTest.java for tests related to passing data between the systems
+5. SchedulerTest.java does tests related to passing data between the systems
-4. Run DirectionTest for tests related to the Direction enum search function
+6. DirectionTest does tests related to the Direction enum search function
-5. Run BoundedBufferTest for tests related to the buffer used for Thread-Safe messaging

 </details>

 ## Iterations